Crsarmv7l/My-TTGO-Watch/README.md

 - Email notification
 - Chat app notification
 - Weather notification
 - Weather widget via Amazfish Weather Service message.
-"Stay on" should be enabled in the Watch firmware settings due to the method with which Amazfish sends Weather (immediately instead of caching the message and sending on connect).
-You can set Amazfish to spam weather messages more frequently (every 8-9min) and they will be caught sometimes.
-Changing you pmu.json for about 6 minutes as well *seems* to help.
-Again it is sporadic.
+Watch will "Stay on" for 20min every hour to update weather.
+Ensure you set your weather update frequency on Amazfish to the lowest setting (most frequent).
+You can also set it lower via dconf.
 Adjusting amazfish to send on connect would be better.
+Might be able to further optimize.

 Can Work, but doesn't:
 - Music Control IS implimented in Amazfish, but I have little interest in fixing it to work.
 Maybe in the future.
 - Step sync via message (dunno why it isn't working really)
 - Battery sync same as above.
-Battery UUID is correct, but amazfish isn't reading it.
-Also tried the Battery json msg method.
+Battery UUID is correct,battery message has the correct triggers but amazfish isn't reading it.
+Might be formatting?
   - Due to the above, both Step sync and Battery level were removed

 Will not work unless implimented on Amazfish:
 - Navigation

 To Do:
+Complete (aside from further optimizations)
 - Optimize BLE for Amazfish weather.
 Some sort of timer to set BLE to "Stay on" for a certain amount of time, then go back to just wakeups.
 Should help battery life since it is only 10H with "stay on" enabled which keeps it out of deep sleep.
 - Optimize message format for the way Amazfish sends messages